 DATELINE: FEB 10, 1984 – TOKYO JAPAN

-David Alan Adkisson, known to worldwide to fans as David Von Erich, dies while on tour with All Japan Pro Wrestling.
+David Alan Adkisson, known worldwide to his fans as David Von Erich, dies while on tour with All-Japan Pro Wrestling.
 Affectionately called, ‘The Yellow Rose of Texas’, the promising young star was just 25 years old at the time of his passing.

-He got off to a fast start in his career that not only saw success in his home state of Texas, but also the Georgia territory, Florida and overseas.
+As the son of the legendary Fritz Von Erich, he got off to a fast start in his career, one that not only saw success in his home state of Texas, but also the Georgia territory, Florida and overseas.

 In St. Louis, he captured the vaunted Missouri Heavyweight title, considered then to be the ultimate steppingstone to the NWA World Heavyweight Championship.

-After the man who held the Ten Pounds of Gold, Ric Flair, made some comments about Mike Von Erich’s wrestling ability, David made a challenge that his little brother could last ten minutes with The Champ.
+After the NWA titleholder, Ric Flair, made some comments about Mike Von Erich’s wrestling ability, David made a challenge that his little brother could last at least ten minutes with The Champ.